dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 Save this Python script to: `/config/scripts/save_audio_data.py`.

-This script reads the JSON data embeeded in the MQTT extracting the time, frequency, noise, mean and maximum data, and save it as a new row in the soundlevel_data.csv file.
+This script reads the JSON data embeeded in the MQTT, extracting the time, frequency, noise, mean and maximum data, and save it as a new row in the soundlevel_data.csv file.
 Notice the file path at `/config/www/`.

 ```python